pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

 a customized JupyterLab UI running next to your Pachyderm cluster.

-Before the proceed, let's clarify the following terms as they might be confusing for first-time users:
+Before we proceed, let's clarify the following terms as they might be confusing for first-time users:

 * JupyterHub is a popular data science platform that enables users to quickly spin out multiple single-tenant Jupyter Notebook server instances.

-* Jupyter Notebook provides a Python interactive development environment (IDE) that is convenient for data science projects.
+* Jupyter Notebook is a familiar to many data scientists tool for conducting experiments with data and code written in Python.
 Because of the built-in rich-text support, visualizations, the easy-to-use web interface, many enterprise users prefer Jupyter Notebooks to the classic Terminal prompt.
 JupyterHub brings all the benefits of Jupyter Notebooks without the need to install or configure anything on user machines except for a web browser.

-* JupyterLab is a UI that enables you to run multiple Jupyter notebooks and other applications in tabs next to each.
-The tabs can be customized to run applications that you need to use as par of your development workflow.
+* JupyterLab is an alternative UI for the classic Jupyter Notebook IDE that enables you to author and test notebooks and code.
-Pachyderm is one of those applications.

 * [python-pachyderm](https://github.com/pachyderm/python-pachyderm) is an
 official Python client for Pachyderm.
 For Python developers who prefer to